Genusbiz/docs/users/analyze-report-and-discover/analysis/visualizations.md

 A *ticker* is an animated visualization of a value and its relation to a comparative value.

 It can be used in three ways:
 * With no value inputs, it will display the name of all the items in the set category.
-This is the same information as a [single category field](#single-category-field)
+This is the same information as in a [single category field](#single-category-field).
 * With one value input, it will display the name and value of the chosen items.
-This is the same information as a [table](#table)
+This is the same information as in a [table](#table).
 * With two value inputs, it will compare each element to the corresponding element in the other input, and display the difference with a symbol.
-A constant value may also be used.
-This is the same information as a [deviation table](#deviation-table)
+This is the same information as in a [deviation table](#deviation-table).

+Constant values can be used.

 *A typical use case would be showing the value of a stock and comparing it to its value the previous day.*